Understanding NGINX 502 Bad Gateway: PHP-FPM

 What does NGINX 502 Bad Gateway mean?

 502 Bad Gateway means that the server you are accessing receives an error from another server.
-This happens when one server acts as a proxy to receive information from another server.
+This happens when one server acts as a proxy to receive information from another.
 When connecting to another server, it returns an error.
 NGINX returns error 502 if it cannot connect to PHP-FPM or PHP-FPM is not responding.

 There are different names for the 502 error that you can see on different sites.
 For example: